 Typically, data journalism is recognisable by its use of intuitive, digestible data visualizations, including charts, graphs, maps, infographics, and other interactive visual elements.

-Data journalism isn't new — indeed, journalists and content teams have always used data and statistics to beef up their stories.
+Data journalism isn't new — indeed, journalists and content teams have always used data and statistics to beef up their feature stories.
 Prior to the current wave of data journalism, there was the 'computer-assisted reporting' trend of the 1990s, which relied on computational analysis to make sense of complex datasets for the purposes of reporting.

 Data journalism and data storytelling also aren't restricted to newsrooms.
 Outside of journalism, there's a range of publishers — from datablogs and academics to nonprofits and businesses — producing empirical, data-driven stories.